 7.1.
 The Trend-Following Strategy

-- Tools: Use the EMA 20 and EMA 50 (Exponential Moving Averages) to see the trend direction.
+- The Setup: Use the EMA 20 and EMA 50 (Exponential Moving Averages) to identify the dominant market direction.

-- Setup: In an uptrend, wait for the price to pull back (dip) to the EMA, which often acts as a dynamic support level.
+- The Entry: In a confirmed uptrend, wait for the price to pull back (dip) to the EMA, which acts as a dynamic support level.

 7.2.
 The Breakout Strategy

-- Entry: Enter a trade in the direction of the breakout (e.g., Buy when the price breaks the high).
+- The Entry: Enter a trade in the direction of the break (e.g., Buy if the price breaks above the 30-minute high).

 7.3.
 The Mean Reversion (Countertrend) Strategy